 The office put out a call online and formed a search committee to find a new intern after the graduation of Rachele Merliss ’19, who had served as the first SACE intern since Fall 2017.
 Together with Director of Health Education Seirra Fowler, DeBari reviewed a number of applications for the position and interviewed the top five candidates in hopes of finding a student who had experience, leadership qualities, a connection to the office’s mission, and a passion for growth.

 The committee chose Herrero because of her concern for survivor advocacy on campus, as well as her commitment to make the SACE office even more accessible and effective this year.
-In the past, Herrero worked for a domestic violence organization called Day One, which focuses on teen dating abuse, sexual assault, and stalking.
+In the past, Herrero worked for a domestic violence organization which focuses on teen dating abuse, sexual assault, and stalking.
 The committee felt this experience perfectly aligned with its mission.

 Herrero always knew she wanted to get involved with SACE—possibly as a part of the advisory committee—but did not know about the internship opportunity until the spring of her freshman year.
 In her new role, Herrero hopes to help students engage in healthy conversations and relationships by holding workshops on topics such as flirting and break-ups.
 As she explained, these areas are often overlooked but can be incredibly impactful in determining the emotional well-being of students.